Tyeia/wfbinder/content/Warframes/Protea.md

 >
 > My desire is well known to you.
 Assemble what I have designed, and I shall be on my way.
 >
 > Potent weaponry, exquisite anatomy, those are trivial.
 But temporal manipulation?
-Even the [Entrati](https://wiki.warframe.com/w/Entrati "Entrati")-
+Even the [[Entrati]]-
 >
 > The Entrati have violated time, and I have violated them.
 >